 [taken from the Naturbit website] Biscuits or pie-dough: 250 g MIMEN Pastry Mix, 50 g sugar (I use honey, pure maple syrup or agave syrup instead), 12.5 g vanilla paste, 100 g butter or vegetable spread (I use coconut oil), 25 ml water, 1 tsp lemon juice (optional).
 Cooking method: Mix all the ingredients into a dough.
 If it’s too hot the dough might be sticky, so allow it to cool for an hour or so in the fridge.

-To make the filling I’ve used my favourite Mrs Beeton recipe I still shouldn’t have egg whites and in fact this pie did make me a wee bit bloated but it was worth it, nobody comes between me and my pumpkin pie!
+To make the filling I’ve used my favourite Mrs Beeton recipe for Pumpkin Pie I still shouldn’t have egg whites and in fact this pie did make me a wee bit bloated but it was worth it, nobody comes between me and my pumpkin pie!

 400g sieved pumpkin (I used one of my stock pile in the freezer, but tinned works too)